Helping adults and children in our community thrive by being healthy and active.

 Learn more about how FamilyWize works, look up your medications to see how much you can save with the card, and read more testimonials at FamilyWize.org.

 Click here to see a listing of all United Way funded programs through Community Impact grants.

 Individuals who gain knowledge about health risks, preventative measures, have supportive relationships, feel safe and know how to make healthier choices, often live healthier lives.

 ▶ Result: 11,375 children, youth, young adults, persons living with disabilities and refugees were educated and provided options to deal with:

 - Bullying reduction

 - At risk behaviors for pregnancy, STDs, and HIV

 STRATEGY: Elderly Achieve and Maintain Health

-Offering elderly assistance, resources and opportunities provides activity, purpose, safety and independence.
+Offering elderly assistance, resources and opportunities provide activity, purpose, safety, and independence.

 ▶ Result: 3,519 elderly individuals received and improved their lives by: